The MGA With An Attitude

 Saturday March 12, 2016

-Up early today, about 25 minutes north of Cumming (but still with a Cumming address), we drop in on a tech session with the Peachtree MG Register.
+Up early today, about 25 minutes north of Cumming (but still with a Cumming address), we drop in on a tech session with the Peachtree MG Registry.
 There were about 15 club members present, and a bunch of MGB parked in front, as today they were going to install a new convertible top on an MGB.

 It began with introduction to the new top from E-Z ON Auto Tops, LLC, which has all of the rear and side fasteners installed as received.
 This sounds good.